Have the short, sharp Spear's newsletter delivered to your inbox each week

 Admissions

 According to the school, for 13+ and 16+ boarding and day entry, parents are invited to visit the school.
 Visits typically include a school tour, a house tour and lunch with current students and staff.
-Registered applicants are asked to complete a pre-interview questionnaire (handwritten by the student), and during the assessment they are interviewed by a housemaster or housemistress, and a moderator.
+Registered applicants are asked to complete a pre-interview questionnaire (handwritten by the student), and during the assessment, they are interviewed by a housemaster or housemistress and a moderator.
 The school values academically robust students who also enjoy a wide range of interests to make the most of the school’s co-curricular programme.

 Accessibility